 Always check the results to make sure R did what you wanted.

-Some functions will give a matrix as output.
-Matrices have lots of uses, especially for algebra, but for data are not as convenient as data frames (for example, all columns of a matrix must be of the same data type -- all characters or all numbers but not both).
-Briefly here's how to manipulate matrices and covert them to data frames.
+Some functions will give a matrix as output, which is not as convenient for data as a data frame.
+For example, all columns of a matrix must be of the same data type.
+Briefly, here's how to manipulate matrices and convert them to data frames.

 Reshape a vector to a matrix